-A prophet, according to the Scriptures, is someone who is used by God to communicate His message to the world.
+According to the Scriptures, a prophet is someone who is used by God to communicate His message to the world.
 He was also called a “seer” because he could see dreams and visions from God (1 Samuel 9:9).
-The Bible qualifications for a true prophet are:
+The Bible states the following as qualifications for a true prophet:

 In His service,